Parallel Mothers

 Parallel Mothers (Madres paralelas) is a 2021 Spanish drama film written and directed by Pedro Almodóvar.
-The film centers on Janis, played by Penélope Cruz, and Ana (Milena Smit) who give birth on the same day in a hospital.
+The film centers on Janis, played by Penélope Cruz, and Ana (Milena Smit), who give birth on the same day in a hospital.
 Their lives become intertwined when Janis learns a shocking truth about her daughter's biological heritage.
 As the film explores their evolving relationships with their children, it also reflects on Spain's unresolved history, particularly the painful legacy of the civil war and the search for missing bodies.
-Aitana Sánchez-Gijón, Israel Elejalde, Julieta Serrano and Rossy de Palma co-star.
+Israel Elejalde, Aitana Sánchez-Gijón, Rossy de Palma, and Julieta Serrano co-star.

-The film had its premiere as the opening film of the 78th Venice International Film Festival on 1 September 2021, where Cruz was awarded the Volpi Cup for Best Actress.
-It was released theatrically in Spain on 8 October 2021 by Sony Pictures Releasing International.
-It was also the closing film of the 2021 New York Film Festival on the same day.
-The film earned two nominations at the 94th Academy Awards for Best Actress (Cruz) and Best Original Score (Iglesias).
+The film had its premiere on 1 September 2021 as the opening film of the 78th Venice International Film Festival, where Cruz was awarded the Volpi Cup for Best Actress.
+It was released theatrically in Spain on 8 October 2021 by Sony Pictures Releasing International, and was the closing film of the 2021 New York Film Festival on the same day.
+At the 94th Academy Awards, the film received two nominations: Best Actress (Cruz) and Best Original Score (Iglesias).

 Plot

-Photographer Janis Martínez does a photo shoot with renowned forensic anthropologist Arturo.
-She asks him if his foundation will help excavate a mass grave in her home village, where her great-grandfather and other men from the village were killed and buried during the Spanish Civil War.
-Arturo agrees to review the case with his foundation; he and Janis then sleep together and Janis becomes pregnant.
-She decides to keep the baby and raise it alone, against Arturo's wishes, whose wife is undergoing chemotherapy, but who wants to be with Janis.
+Photographer Janis Martínez does a photo shoot with renowned forensic anthropologist Arturo, who is working with a group to try to find and identify victims of Fascist executions during and after the Civil War.
+She asks him if his foundation will help excavate a known mass grave in her home village, where her great-grandfather and other men from the village were killed and buried during the White Terror, a period of political repression by Franco following the Spanish Civil War.
+Arturo agrees to review the case with his foundation.

+He and Janis are attracted to each other and sleep together; Janis becomes pregnant.
+She decides to keep the baby and raise it alone, against Arturo's wishes.
+He feels he must support his wife, who is undergoing chemotherapy, but he wants to be with Janis.

 Janis later shares a hospital room with Ana, a teen single mother; they give birth at the same time.
 After both babies are held for evaluation, they are released, and Janis and Ana go their separate ways.
 Janis and Ana stay in touch, keeping one another updated on their babies' progress.

-Arturo arrives one day asking to see baby Cecilia; he reacts strangely, confessing that he does not believe the baby is his.
+Arturo arrives one day asking to see baby Cecilia; he reacts strangely, saying that he does not believe the baby is his.
 Janis does a maternity test, which reveals that she is not Cecilia's biological mother, but she decides not to tell anyone.
 She sacks her au pair.

-Months later, Janis runs into Ana working at a cafe near her home; Ana has left her mother's home after her mother left to pursue acting on the road (although she employed a nanny for Ana).
+Months later, Janis runs into Ana working at a cafe near her home; Ana has left her mother's home after her mother went on the road to pursue acting (although she hired a nanny for Ana).
 Janis invites Ana to her apartment, where Ana tearfully reveals that her baby Anita had suffered a crib death.
-Janis asks for a photo of Anita, which confirms her suspicions that their babies were swapped in the hospital.
+Janis asks for a photo of Anita, which confirms her suspicions that their babies were mistakenly swapped in the hospital.